BEYOND THE BOSPORUS: The Borsa Istanbul, part II

 On September 9, Borsa Istanbul broke up the party in football club shares (XSPOR) by suspending “transactions on credit” and introducing “gross settlement”, meaning you need to have cash at T+0, not at T+2 (two days after the transaction occurs) to buy the stocks and you need to have the stocks in question at T+0, not at T+2, to sell them.

-Turkey’s big football clubs are, as they just about always have been, in crisis amid a sea of huge debts and shares in them are speculative at the moment, but Besiktas (BJKAS) and Galatasaray (GSRAY) remain part of the benchmark BIST-100.
+Turkey’s big football clubs are, as they just about always have been, in crisis amid a sea of huge debts and shares in them are always speculative, but Besiktas (BJKAS) and Galatasaray (GSRAY) remain part of the benchmark BIST-100.

 The removal of the football club shares from the dance did not, however, result in a decline to below 1,000 on the BIST-100 as might be expected since others up to their eyeballs in debt, due to FX-denominated debts versus lira-denominated incomes, namely the electricity producers (XELKT) along with sole major Turkish petrochemical producer Petkim (PETKM), who saw share price gains thanks to helpful “official” comments on Turkey’s supposed big natural gas find in the Black Sea (banking on this turning into substantial production any time soon would be highly speculative, but you wouldn’t know it from what’s being said by the government mouthpieces—suffice to say, it’s garbage).